Al Gore: “Our Democracy has been hacked and the GDP measure of growth is insane, but I’m still optimistic about our future”.

 It has been linked to hormone disruption and the emergence of antibiotic resistant bacteria.
 Along with its negative health effects, triclosan also impacts the environment, ending up in lakes, rivers and other water sources, where it is toxic to aquatic life.

-Triclosan has proved to be both dangerous and unnecessary—in 2005, the FDA found no evidence that antibacterial washes containing triclosan were superior to plain soap and water for protecting consumers from bacteria.
+Triclosan has proved to be both dangerous and unnecessary.
+In 2005, the FDA found no evidence that antibacterial washes containing triclosan were superior to plain soap and water for protecting consumers from bacteria.

 Triclosan also accumulates in fatty tissues.
 Studies have found concentrations of triclosan in three out of five human milk samples as a result of exposure through personal care products containing triclosan.